The Mopar stories site

 1925 Chysler B70 coach

 During 1925, Walter Chrysler had created the Chrysler Corporation and used it to take over Maxwell Motor Corporation, Chalmers, and Zeder-Skelton-Breer Engineering Company.
-His main reasons was to avoid resistance to a name change, and, mainly, to change the way shares were treated—eliminating Maxwell’s Class A sahres increased the value of the common shares, while new Preferred Shares had preference when assigning dividends.
+His main reasons was to avoid resistance to a name change, and, mainly, to change the way shares were treated—eliminating Maxwell’s Class A shares increased the value of the common shares, while new Preferred Shares had preference when assigning dividends.

 1924 Chrylser B-70